Pepperstone

 - Fast funding and withdrawal options in AED, USD, and other currencies.

-Trusted brokers like Pepperstone and Capital.com provide a balance of strong global regulation, halal trading features, and cutting-edge tools for UAE investors.
+Trusted brokers like Pepperstone, Capital.com, and Base Markets provide a balance of strong global regulation, halal trading features, and cutting-edge tools for UAE investors.
+Base Markets offers spreads from 0.0 pips, $0 minimum deposit, and MT5 (MetaTrader 5) — regulated by FCA (Mauritius) for a compliant trading experience.

 Trading brokers in the UAE are licensed and monitored by the Securities and Commodities Authority (SCA), the Dubai Financial Services Authority (DFSA), and the Virtual Assets Regulatory Authority (VARA) for crypto-related activities.